 Florida's National Parks Offer A Uniquely Florida Perspective

 The NPS is charged with a dual role of preserving the ecological and historical integrity of the places entrusted to its management while also making them available and accessible for public use and enjoyment.
-In Florida, we have 12 National Parks, which receive more than 10 million visitors each year and are home to more than 47 threatened and endangered species of animals.
+Our Florida National Parks receive more than 10 million visitors each year and are home to more than 47 threatened and endangered species of animals.

 Filed under: Healthy Living